FILM

 Set Decorator - Melissa Levander

-Other Sets: Restaurants, hotels, and schools were styled to layer sophistication with political undertones, ensuring that each environment reinforced the story’s themes.
+Restaurants, hotels, and schools were styled with layered sophistication and quiet political undertones, ensuring each environment reinforced the film’s themes.

 WOLFS